 The Mackinac Bridge Walk is an annual event held every Labor Day since 1958, in which people may walk the 5 mile length of the Mackinac Bridge.
 In an average year, 40,000 to 65,000 people participate.
 The Annual Bridge walk is the sole exception to the rule prohibiting pedestrians on the bridge.

-There is NO FEE or registration to participate in the walk, virtually all participants will have to take the bus transportation that we set up for the event.
+While there is NO FEE or registration to participate in the walk, virtually all participants will have to take the bus transportation that we set up for the event.
 Bus transportation from Mackinaw City to St. Ignace is available at $5 per person (infants are free).

 Bridge walk starts at 7:00 a.m.

 The walk begins at 7:00 a.m.
 You may START walking anytime after the Governor’s party starts the walk at approximately 7:00 a.m.
-NO ONE WILL BE PERMITTED TO START AFTER 11:00 a.m., so ARRIVE EARLY.
+NO ONE WILL BE PERMITTED TO START AFTER 10:00 a.m., so ARRIVE EARLY.
 All four lanes will reopen to traffic promptly at noon.
 Buses will pick up any walkers still on the bridge starting at 11:30 a.m.